How do the Institute's qualifications compare with other qualifications?

 Can I just study for part of a qualification?

-Our Continuing Professional Development (CPD) programme and Knowledge in Bite Size Chunks are available, and allow specific subjects to be selected.
+Our Continuing Professional Development (CPD) programme and Knowledge in Bite Size Chunks are also available, and allow specific subjects to be selected.

 What qualifications do I need for the different grades of membership?